With a guaranteed small group, absorb intimate views of the Mendenhall Glacier while paddling across the glacier-fed lake in a custom made canoe.

 Your exploration begins at the cruise ship docks in downtown Juneau, where you’re greeted by our professional guides to officially start your adventure.
 They sweep your small group away on a narrated ride deep into the Tongass National Forest, the largest National Forest in the United States, which is where the Mendenhall Glacier resides.
 We go directly to the West Glacier parking area where your equipment and safety gear awaits you.
 After getting suited up, your guides teach you how to paddle safely and efficiently across the Mendenhall Lake.

-The journey is just as important as the destination, and that’s why we access the glacier via a traditional native-style canoe ride.
+The journey is just as important as the destination, and that’s why we access the glacier via a canoe ride.
 Anyone in a kayak would be jealous, as we cruise speedily across the lake.
 As we paddle, you get the chance to experience the serenity of the Alaskan wilderness.
 Surrounded by steep cliffs, the thundering Nugget Falls, icebergs, and native wildlife; this voyage to the glacier is unforgettable.

 One of the most unique aspects of our trip is that the glacial environment is in a constant state of movement and change, meaning no one tour is the same as the next.
-The glacier periodically forms ice caves, blue ice pools, moulins, and other incredible features as it melts.
+The glacier periodically forms blue ice pools, moulins, and other incredible features as it moves and melts.
 Our expert guides will determine if any such ice features are safe to explore on the day of tour, and may add them to the trip as a bonus.

 - All of our guides are Wilderness First Responders.